Banging Toolbox

 Step 1: Secure the material to your workbench.

-As with any project, it helps to secure the workpiece on a workbench first to be able to effectively and efficiently work on it.
+As with any project, it always helps to secure your workpiece on a workbench first to be able to effectively and efficiently work on shaping materials.

 Depending on the size of the workpiece you want to sand, you can either use bench built-in clamps or purchase standalone vices to custom-fit irregular-sized pieces.

-In rare instances, certain pieces won’t fit clamps or vices, if so, use nylon buckle straps to hold them down firmly in place.
+In rare instances, certain pieces won’t fit clamps or vices, if so, use nylon buckle straps to hold the paper down firmly in place.

 Here’s how to mount woodworking vises.